benseven/edi.bike/site/articles/2025-08-31-looking-ahead-to-tro-sub-4th-september/index.md

 ---

-The meeting papers have been published for the council's [Traffic Regulation Order Sub-Committee](https://democracy.edinburgh.gov.uk/ieListDocuments.aspx?CId=645&MId=7796&Ver=4) (or 'TRO Sub') meeting this Thursday 4th September.
+The meeting papers have been published for the council's [Traffic Regulation Order Sub-Committee](https://democracy.edinburgh.gov.uk/ieListDocuments.aspx?CId=645&MId=7796&Ver=4){target="_blank" rel="noopen noreferrer"} (or 'TRO Sub') meeting this Thursday 4th September.

 This Sub-Committee controversially has been putting safe cycle infrastructure in jeoapardy through their recent decisions and deferrals, so all eyes are on them as they meet to once more quasi-ly adjudicate the statutory roads process in Edinburgh later this week.